 To serve you can top this off with some homemade croutons or enjoy it with a slice (or three) of some crusty French Bread.
+These gluten free spinach and feta parcels make for a nice, cheesy addition.
 If the season is right it would seem almost criminal not to add some fresh basil into the mix as well.
-So long as this soup is invloved – you can’t go wrong!
+So long as this soup is involved – you can’t go wrong!

 Don’t forget to #asaucykitchen on instagram if you try this Easy Tomato Soup!
 I love seeing what you make!
 You can also post your pictures to my facebook page!